Gigaspaces/xap-docs/site/content/xap97/administration-and-monitoring-api.markdown

 |Main Operations |  Get all the current Transports.{{<wbr>}}- Get the aggregated Transports details.{{<wbr>}}- Get the aggregated Transports statistics.|
 |Runtime Events  |Register for aggregated Transports statistics change events (if monitoring).{{<wbr>}}- Register for Transport level statistics change events (across all Transports, if monitoring).|

+{{% note %}}
+The `Admin` functionality is designed for interacting with a service grid deployment.
+In the case of `StandaloneProcessingUnitContainer` and `IntegratedProcessingUnitContainer`, components such as `GridServiceAgent` or `GridServiceManager` are not started by default, therefore portions of the Admin functionality will not be available.
+{{%/note%}}

 # Accessing the Domain Model

 There are two ways the Admin API can be used to access information the Admin API can provide.